Futodama no Mikoto appears in the second act, "Hoheimai"

 Since then, it has been passed down through generations to twelve families of shrine attendants in Irisugaya, Rifu Town, near Aoma Shrine, but after World War II, the issue of succession arose.
 At one point, it was in danger of being abolished, but at the end of the Showa era, volunteers from the Iwakiri Youth Association took over and it survived, and in 1991 it was designated an intangible folk cultural asset of Sendai City, where it remains to this day

-the Sakaki-ryu Eidai Kagura, which is handed down at Kashima Amatarashiwake Shrine in the Ogame district of Tomiya City, Miyagi Prefecture, is said to have been passed down from Aoma Shrine in 1848 (the 5th year of the Koka era), suggesting that further branches had branched out within Miyagi Prefecture.
+is preserved at the Kashima Amatarashiwake Shrine in the Okame district of Tomiya City, Miyagi Prefecture,the Sakaki-ryu Eidai Kagura, whichis said to have been introduced from the Aoma Shrine in 1848 (Koka 5), suggesting that further branches of the style had emerged within Miyagi Prefecture.

 Characteristics of Sakaki-ryu Aoma Kagura

-of Sakaki-ryu Aoma Kagura is that " Ranjo" and "Mai ."
-In other words, one act (one troupe) is made up of two dance pieces.
+The Sakaki-ryu Aoma Kagura"one troupe, two sections"is characterized by its"Ranjo"and"Mai"being performed.
+In other words, one act (one troupe) consists of two dance pieces.

 One of the characteristics of this dance is that there is no vocalization or singing, and it is danced to the accompaniment of only drums, taibyoshi, and kagura flutes